 Two quick stops off the Ring Road would conclude our time in the Vik area.
-Grandurinn Cave was a fun side stop, while the closed Eyjafjallajökull Volcano shop gave us a quick history of the local volcanic eruption in 2010.
+Grandurinn Cave was a fun side stop, while the closed Eyjafjallajökull Volcano shop gave us a quick history of the local eruption in 2010.
 We continued southeast to hit some of Iceland’s most iconic waterfalls.

-On the Golden Circle lies, Strokkur, a geyser that shoots water 30 meters in the air roughly every 10 minutes.
+On the Golden Circle lies, Strokkur, a geyser that shoots water 30 meters into the air roughly every 10 minutes.
 It erupts more frequently and higher than Old Faithful at Yellowstone National Park.
 It was very fun to sit and watch the geyser boil up and shoot steaming water right over our heads.

 The next day we had an early morning reservation for a tour of Raufarhólshellir Lava Tunnel.
 We stepped back in time almost 5,000 years as we followed our tour guide into the tunnel.
 We spent roughly an hour inside the tunnel learning about the formation and current state of the tunnel.
 It was a very unique, intriguing experience.

 After our tour, we grabbed a quick bite to eat and a warm cup of coffee from Kaffi Kraus.
 The good meal helped prepare us for our hike to Reykjadalur and the hot river.
 The hike was gorgeous, and we recommend that you set aside a few hours to really enjoy this spot.
-We hiked the hour-long route but didn't stay long once we'd arrived.
+We hiked the hour long route but didn't stay long once we'd arrived.
 We had a reservation at The Blue Lagoon and could not imagine missing it.

 Even though our trip was coming to an end, we had big smiles on our faces as we left the the Southern region.
 We had planned our trip perfectly and saved an area jam-packed with gorgeous attractions and guided activities for last.
 We returned to the Capital region of Iceland with innumerable memories of natural splendor and joyous friendship.